 Avail Clinical Research is currently conducting a wide array of clinical studies targeted towards certain conditions.
 Medical researchers hope to gain a better understanding of how this virus replicates and decimates a normal liver.
 Through this better understanding, they will be able to identify better methods of treatment for hepatitis C patients.
 You may be eligible to participate in one of our Florida hepatitis C clinical trials and contribute to the development and approval of a new drug or treatment.
 As a participant, there is no cost to you at any point during the study and health insurance is not required.
 Browse our clinical trials being conducted now to find the study best suited for you.

-Resources for Hepatitis C
+Online Resources for Hepatitis C

 If you live near Central Florida, click here to learn more about participating in a hepatitis C clinical trial.
 Also, our sister site Achieve Clinical Research conducts hepatitis C clinical trials in Birmingham, Alabama.